ac27182/paypay/readme.md

 # exit the spark container
 $ exit

+# show the output files in the terminal
+$ tree -L 2 data/

 # run cleanup
 $ sbt clean

 # remove spark image image
 $ docker rmi -f bde2020/spark-master:2.4.5-hadoop2.7

 ```

 - **nb:** output files will be be written to `paypay/data/ouput/*`